Board of Directors

 Born in Montreal and raised in a Toronto suburb, Ms. Otum currently lives in San Francisco with her husband, two young daughters, and a rambunctious Portuguese Water Dog.

 Nancy E. Petrisko’s career in arts management has spanned over thirty-five years.
-Currently the director of development at the Mondavi Center for the Performing Arts, UC Davis, she has held executive or major positions in a wide variety of performing arts organizations on both US coasts.
-Many years were dedicated to presenting organizations–San Francisco Performances, San Francisco Symphony, Washington Performing Arts Society, the Kennedy Center, and BlackRock Center for the Arts.
+Currently the Director of Advancement at Merola Opera Program, she has held executive or major positions in a wide variety of performing arts organizations on both US coasts.
+Many years were dedicated to presenting organizations– the Mondavi Center for the Performing Arts, San Francisco Performances, San Francisco Symphony, Washington Performing Arts Society, the Kennedy Center, and BlackRock Center for the Arts.
 However, she has worked extensively with new and established opera companies and organizations dedicated to the vocal arts–San Francisco Opera, Washington National Opera, Vocal Arts Society, Opera Lafayette, and Washington Concert Opera.

 As an independent consultant, she is most proud of her work with young organizations to build resources, engage in successful planning to effect financial turnaround and establish fundraising efforts for success.
 Her accomplishments include a successful capital campaign to build an arts education center for an underserved community, bi-coastal fundraising to establish ambitious music recording efforts, interim leadership during periods of organizational stress and change, strategic planning for staffing and governance success, and international effort to establish health care education and resources.